ioccc-src/winner/2004/gavin/README.md

 vi gavin.c
 ```

-Scroll the file with up-arrow and down-arrow
+Scroll up and down the file with up-arrow and down-arrow.

 ```sh
 sh
 ```

-Can have several shell windows:
+You can have several shell windows:

 ```sh
 vi README.md